rayelder/hashicorp-wpl-documentation/pages/components/nav/secondary.md

 ## Rules

-* The last <nav /> is always sticky.
+* Secondary <nav /> is always sticky
+* Primary <nav /> is not sticky when combined with secondary <nav />
-* Animate in the “Talk to an expert” secondary button when the secondary <nav /> has becomes sticky.
+* Animate in the “Talk to an expert” secondary button when the secondary <nav /> has becomes sticky

 ## Figma props